jbranchaud/scofflaw/README.md

-# mix-list
+# scofflaw

-> a tool for recording cocktail recipes
+> a tool for recording and finding cocktail recipes

 ## Models